 - Salt

-- Unsalted butter – The butter needs to be cold for mixing.
+- Unsalted butter – Cold butter helps create a flaky, tender crust.
 Cut it into 1/2-inch cubes and return it to the refrigerator while you gather the other ingredients.

 For the filling:

-- Sweetened condensed milk – Look for this with the baking ingredients.
-Make sure your condensed milk is sweetened.
+- Sweetened condensed milk – Provides creaminess and sweetness.
+Look for this with the baking ingredients.

-- Cream cheese – Full-fat cream cheese works best.
+- Cream cheese – Creates a rich, smooth texture.
+Full-fat cream cheese works best.
 Let it come to room temperature so it will mix smoothly.

-- Lemons – You’ll need both zest and juice for the filling.
+- Lemons – Fresh lemon juice and zest give the pie its vibrant flavor.
 Learn more: How to Zest and Juice Lemons

-- Heavy cream – Either heavy cream or heavy whipping cream will work.
-Leave it in the refrigerator until you’re ready to whip it.
+- Heavy cream – Whipped to add lightness and structure.
+Either heavy cream or heavy whipping cream will work.

 How to Make Lemon Icebox Pie